 DreamList helps families build and support their village, even if loved ones live far apart.
 It is a platform for collaborative lists that works like a shared brain for families and teams.
 Needs, wishes, future plans, trips, external registries, purchases, memories, voice recordings, or large pursuits open for partial contributions by loved ones are all ways you can collaborate on with full control of your privacy and no advertising or indexing on search engines.
 DreamList was designed to be a trusted spam-free partner for families but it has grown to be used by office buyers, charities, and disaster recovery teams doing directed giving for families since hurricane Harvey.

-That is why DreamList started as a new kind of online wishlist and registry.
-You can add not just any item from the web, but also larger goals your family is saving towards: from classes, to museum memberships, 529 plans, or even furniture.
-On special occasions friends and family can buy or contribute towards the things that are truly meaningful to you.
+Originally, DreamList started as a new kind of online wishlist and registry.
+You could add not just any item from the web, as well as larger goals your family is saving towards: from classes, to museum memberships, 529 plans, a renovation, or even furniture.
+On special occasions friends and family could then buy or contribute towards the things that are truly meaningful to you.